 We all hide in one way or another.
 It can be deliberately or subconsciously.
-We hide the traits, aspects, details of ourselves that we think are undesirable or a turnoff to others.
+We hide the traits, aspects, and details of ourselves that we think are undesirable or a turnoff to others.

 Hiding can take the form of outright lying or simply omission.
 Hiding can involve deception from small, socially acceptable behavior to a major ruse.

 Commerce encourages us to hide our appearance and age by hawking products such as hair dye, wigs, cosmetics, plastic surgery, and the rest of that ilk.
 They couple that with propaganda which convinces us that our altered presentation to the world is okay, appropriate, no big deal, “everyone does it.”
 Entertainment idols help sell that lie by partaking and flaunting it to the public.
 Seventy-something actresses look forty, parading their deception and bragging about it.
 Ordinary folks seeing this in the media comment on “how wonderful she looked on TV the other night.”

 There was a time when women who wore makeup were considered “painted ladies” and scorned by polite society.
 Now, it’s just the opposite.
 Both sexes spend multi-billions of dollars worldwide on cosmetics, procedures, and the like to alter their appearances to something they think will be more pleasing to others.
 They put their health and even their life in danger with elective surgical procedures, again to try to present a different self to the world than what they consider the ugly one they wear naturally.

 Behaviors such as anorexia and bulimia have to do with poor body image.
 Where does that come from?
 Why are we telling people that “you can never be too rich or too thin”?
 Why don’t fashion models look like the majority of people?